astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/communication.md

 or are you just going on and on?
 If the latter, the person listening to you will probably think the same thing.

+Good communication is communication that your target audience understands via the medium you chose.
+Whether it's a text, email, or actually speaking out loud, if you can get the point across effectively, you did good.

 ## Know your audience

 Knowing your audience is vital to any sort of communication.
 Especially in